 After the much faster, larger, and pressurized DC-6 series became available, the DC-4's tended to be relegated to secondary routes and carriers, and were a mainstay of regional airlines on their premium routes.
 They were later converted to freighters, fire sprayers, and other configurations, and many DC-4's are still flying today.

-in PAA and SAS liveries (among others), and has a panel too.
+liveries (among many others), and has a panel too.
 It's complete with

 updated flight dynamics from FSAviator.
-Pan Am used it on it's original
+Pan Am used it on its

 FS2004